Core5-team/illuminati_eks/README.md

 2. Then, the Liquibase container runs migrations on our database, creating a new table and adding primary data, such as the entry password or the first user.
 3. Additionally, it creates a Secret resource that will later be used by the backend deployment to retrieve database secrets.

-To make it possible to run migration, we configured the main EKS workflow file by passing the output from previous module, including the cluster name and credentials for the cluster, and established kube config inside the Helm provider.
+To make it possible to run migration, we configured the main EKS workflow file by passing the output from the previous module, including the cluster name and credentials for the cluster, and established the kube config inside the Helm provider.

 ---